cephalization/loopy/README.md

 how far can vibe coding go with a bunch of new technologies?

+>[!WARNING]
+> Not very far apparently.
+I have capped the capabilities of gemini 3 or opus 4.5 at the current project scale.
+> Both models now spin forever on tasks, unable to manage implicit dependencies of the modules of the application without
+> breaking functionality.

 this project is a very rough prototype of a sync-engine backed multiplayer canvas llm chat app.

 I've built similar apps a few times by hand, but this time I want to see how far cursor agents can take me.